 Dear reader, do not face the Lord in judgment while today is the day of salvation.
 Repent, therefore, and place your trust in the Lord Jesus Christ and His righteousness alone so that when He comes you will not be terrified, but rejoice with the saints and not be taken away by judgment—

 2 Thess.
 1:9-10 They will suffer the punishment of eternal destruction, away from the presence of the Lord and from the glory of his might, 10 when he comes on that day to be glorified in his saints, and to be marveled at among all who have believed, because our testimony to you was believed.

 The Bible does not speak of the Messiah being married to a woman nor are any references in the New Testament which suggest such an idea.
 But the Bible does refer a few times to Christ’s “offspring” or “children.”
 Obviously, those are His church—the believers.
 The first reference that we will look at occurs in the great Messianic Servant song in Isaiah 53.
 There we read—

 Isa.
 53:10 Yet it was the will of the LORD to crush him; he has put him to grief; when his soul makes an offering for guilt, he shall see his offspring; he shall prolong his days; the will of the LORD shall prosper in his hand.

-Here Isaiah speaks of the Messiah's death and then of His resurrection.
-The Lord willed and was pleased to crush His Servant and has made Him an offering for guilt – an atonement for sin, indeed.
-Yet even through His distress and death, the Servant will b...
+Here Isaiah speaks of the Messiah’s death and then of His resurrection.
+Yahweh willed and was pleased to crush His Servant and He has made Him an offering for guilt—an atonement for sin, indeed.
+Yet even through His distress and death, the Servant will be en...